 Complaints which the Commission ruled were from genuine 'third parties' - people complaining about a matter to which they were not directly connected but where there was an obvious 'first party', who could have complained - rose slightly to 155 (including multiple complaints about the same thing).
 There were some particularly notable incidents which led to numerous such complaints.
-The death of Michael Jackson, for example, generat Jackson, for example, generat some of which members of the public objected to on the grounds that it intruded into the grief of those close to him.
+The death of Michael Jackson, for example, general a huge amount of media coverage, some of which members of the public objected to on the grounds that it intruded into the grief of those close to him.